Table of Contents

 What you need to know about Dave Ramsey sinking funds

-Dave Ramsey is a personal finance guru who has created many products to help people get out of debt and save money.
+Dave Ramsey is a financial guru who has created many products to help people get out of debt and save money.
 One way he helps you do this is by implementing sinking funds.

 In this blog post we will be discussing why Dave Ramsey recommends sinking funds, what these funds are, how they work, and how you can use them for your own financial situation.